nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Precondition**: Coordinator has launched the application and is on the main screen.

 **Main Success Scenario**:
-1. Coordinator selects the "Add Volunteer" option.
+1. Coordinator adds a new volunteer.
-2. The system prompts the coordinator to enter the volunteer's name, phone number, email and availability.
+2. Coordinator is required to enter the volunteer's name, phone number, email and availability.
 3. Coordinator enters the required information in the correct format.
 4. The system validates the input and displays a confirmation message: "Volunteer [volunteer_name] has been added successfully."
-5. The new volunteer's information is displayed in the GUI.

 **Extensions**:
 3a.
 The coordinator enters invalid data for any of the fields.